EffectOrientedProgramming/book/Chapters/04_Configuration.md

   .provide()
 ```

-## Step 3: Dependencies can "automatically" assemble to fulfill the needs of an effect
+## Step 3: Dependencies can "automatically" assemble

 The requirements for each ZIO operation are tracked and combined automatically.